Royal blue

 Royal blue is a deep and vivid shade of blue.
+Traditionally, royal blue is a deep shade of blue and is used in several national flags.
+However, the web color named royal blue is a much brighter shade.

+History

+In early modern Europe, blue dye for textiles was made from woad.
+As it was expensive to produce and was not steadfast, it was used by the wealthy and became associated with nobility, particularly the kings of France.

-It refers to a deep blue that, ever since 508 AD and the baptism of Clovis I, has been associated with the Kings of France, the French Monarchy, and France as a nation.
-It was the main color of the uniform of the French Royal Guards regiment, which were created in 1563 to ensure the King's Guard.
-Very soon, starting in the 17th century, it became the color of all the uniforms of the French Army, from the Musketeers, during the Napoleonic era, and all the way to World War I, until it was made obsolete as a color for battle uniforms by modern warfare and the need for camouflage.
+Ever since 508 AD and the baptism of Clovis I, has been associated with the kings of France and France as a nation.
+It was the main colour of the uniform of the French Royal Guards regiment, which were created in 1563.
+Very soon, starting in the 17th century, it became the colour of all the uniforms of the French Army, from the Musketeers, during the Napoleonic era, and all the way to the First World War, until it was made obsolete as a colour for battle uniforms by modern warfare and the need for camouflage.

 Brightness

 The Oxford English Dictionary defines "royal blue" as "a deep vivid blue", while the Cambridge English Dictionary defined it as "a strong, bright blue colour", and the Collins English Dictionary defines it as "a deep blue colour".
 US dictionaries give it as further towards purple, e.g. "a deep, vivid reddish or purplish blue" (Webster's New World College Dictionary) or "a vivid purplish blue" (Merriam-Webster).

+The British College of Arms published a definition of the traditional shade of royal blue for use in the Union Jack and identified the Pantone code 280 C, whilst Pantone's own definition called 'royal blue' is coded 19-3955 TCX.
+British Standard BS 381C, which specifies colours for use in identification, coding and other special purposes, assigned the code BS381C-106 for royal blue, and the defunct British Colour Council assigned the code BCC 197.

-By the 1950s, many people began to think of royal blue as a brighter color, and it is this brighter color that was chosen as the web color "royal blue" (the web colors when they were formulated in 1987 were originally known as the X11 colors).
+A brighter color was chosen as the web color "royal blue" (the web colors when they were formulated in 1987 were originally known as the X11 colors).
 The World Wide Web Consortium designated the keyword "royalblue" to be this much brighter color, rather than the traditional darker version of royal blue.

 Cree Inc. uses the term Royal Blue to describe light emitting diodes in the wavelength range 450–465 nanometers, slightly shorter than the regular blue range of 465–485 nanometers.